-Students born after December 31, 1956, must provide written documentation of immunity to measles, mumps, and rubella, as required by New York State Public Health Law 2165.
+Students born after December 31, 1956, must show proof of 2 measles, mumps, and rubella shots after their 1st birthday or written documentation of immunity to measles, mumps, and rubella, as required by New York State Public Health Law 2165.
 A Tuberculosis screening and completion of Meningitis Vaccination Response form or Meningitis Vaccine are also required.
 A hold is placed on new students' registration activities until immunization records are received and cleared through Health Services.
 Students not in compliance will be withdrawn from AU and will not be able to attend classes.
-Questions regarding this requirement or any other aspects of student Health Services may be directed to the staff at Health Services 607, 871, 2400.
+Questions regarding this requirement or any other aspects of student Health Services may be directed to the staff at Health Services 607.871.2400.